 Airbus A330 and Nepal Airlines

-When the first model of the Airbus A330 rolled out in 1987, it was already an outstanding jump over its ancestor—the Airbus A300, as it could carry more than 30% passengers while burning the same amount of fuel.
+When the specs of Airbus A330 were rolled out in 1987, it was already an outstanding jump over its ancestor—the Airbus A300, as it could carry more than 30% passengers while burning the same amount of fuel.
 When Boeing announced the 787 Dreamliner, aviation media and journalists nicknamed it the “A330 killer”.
 However, as the time passed, rather than go out of production, the A330 shaped the future of twin-jet wide body market.
 Improvements kept on coming with more efficient engines and 21 different variants as of date.
 At the time of certification, the A330-200 model proved to be even better – delivering an extra 3.5% increase in takeoff weight and 8.7% increase in range (that is an increase in flight distance of over 1,100 km for the same amount of fuel).

 The -200 variant of Airbus A330 is a newer model adapted from the original Airbus A330-300 model.
 While the -300 variant seats up to 335 passengers in a two-class configuration, the shorter -200 variant flies a lot longer and farther with 280 passengers.
 When fully loaded up to its maximum allowed payload, the -200 model flies 13,450 km while the -300 variant flies 11,450 km for the same amount of fuel.
 With these two jets, Nepal Airlines aims to fly to London (7,500 km) and Sydney (9,700 km) from its base in Kathmandu.
 Preference of A332 over A333 provides a noteworthy benefit as the airliner will not have to burn extra fuel to fly with empty weight.